19bufordcarl/CarlRPG/Myth & Shadow/Magic/Spells/Mythril Spells/Level 2/Darkvision.md

 You imbue yourself with the ability to see in darkness.

-As long as the area is not affected by the [Shadowcurse](../../../../Hazards/Shadowcurse.md), you can see in darkness as if it were normal light, but you cannot make out colors.
+You can see out 30' in total darkness as if it were torch light, but you cannot make out colors.

 ---
 *Upcast: No effect.*